fremantle-industries/wrap/README.md

 # Wrap

-Build, Publish & Deploy Infrastructure to the Cloud
+Build, Publish & Deploy Elixir Infrastructure to the Cloud.

+`wrap` is a set of `mix` tasks that use [Distillery](https://github.com/bitwalker/distillery) to build an OTP release within [Docker](https://www.docker.com/), publish the container to a registry and deploy to cloud infrastructure via [Terraform](https://www.terraform.io/).

 ## Installation